adderbyte/GYM_XPLANE_ML/README.md

 [Gym-Xplane-final version](https://github.com/adderbyte/GYM_XPLANE_ML/tree/master/gym_xplane_final_version)
 This is the latest version of the actual gym-xplane environment.

 The other folders contain  additional modules for additional functionalities.
+The names of the folders would give an idea as to what each of such modules does.
-Read the Wiki to get a general idea of the environment and training procedure ([Gym-Xplane Wiki](https://github.com/adderbyte/GYM_XPLANE_ML/wiki/Leaderboard))
+Read the Wiki to get a general idea of the environment and training procedure ([Gym-Xplane Wiki](https://github.com/adderbyte/GYM_XPLANE_ML/wiki/Leaderboard)).

 ------------------
 ### Agent-Environment Interaction Flow